guchengxi1994/Hand-painted-faces-to-real-faces/README.md

  * @LastEditTime: 2021-04-25 11:44:49
 -->
 # PencilFace
- Convert a lined face to a real face.
+ Convert a hand-painted face to a real face.
 It is a two-phase method with [U-GAT-IT](https://github.com/znxlwm/UGATIT-pytorch).
 First , convert lined faces to pencil faces(short for a2b ).
 Then, convert pencil faces to real faces(short for b2c).

  # Data preperation